AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 **Approximate Weight of Truss**

 To get an approximate weight of the truss, I needed to find the total length of material on the truss.
 To do this, I looked back at my free body diagram showing the whole truss.
 It was easy to identify the lengths of each of the beams due to the predetermined lengths of a and b.
 Once the total length and cross-sectional area of the beams is found, I can calculate the approximate weight of the truss.
 I multiplied the density of A500 steel with the volume of the material (minimum area x total length).
+When I first did this problem, I used the density of the material used for the pins as seen in Figure #7.
 All work and processes can be seen more clearly in Figure #9. <br>

 <div align="center">
   <img src="truss_weight.jpg">